-This is a learning opportunity for you to develop an understanding of the duties and responsibilities of a juvenile probation/juvenile court counselor (JCC).
+This is a learning opportunity for you to develop an understanding of the duties and responsibilities of a juvenile probation/juvenile counselor (JC).
 Your tenure here will expose you to as many facets of this profession as we are able.

 - Gain knowledge and understanding of:

-- Basic case management techniques while working under the supervision of a JCC.
+- Basic case management techniques while working under the supervision of a JC.